 Expenses.
 Each bid will be deemed to be an all-in bid.
-The successful bidder(s) will be under no obligation to pay the Commonwealth's costs of issuance.
-The Commonwealth will not pay the expenses of any bidder(s), whether or not successful, in connection with the issuance or purchase of the Notes.
+The successful bidder will be under no obligation to pay the Commonwealth's issuance costs.
+The Commonwealth will not pay any expenses of the successful bidder in connection with the purchase of the Series 2017C Bonds.

-Delivery of Notes.
-The Notes will be delivered to the successful bidder(s) therefor on August 10, 2017, in New York, New York, at DTC, against payment of the purchase price therefor (less the amount of such successful bidders' respective Good Faith Deposits).
-The successful bidder(s) must make payment of the purchase price of the Notes by 10:00 a.m.
-(Boston time) August 10, 2017 in Federal Funds in Boston.
+Settlement.
+The Series 2017C Bonds will be delivered on June 28, 2017, in New York, New York, at DTC against payment of the purchase price therefor (less the amount of the Good Faith Deposit).
+The successful bidder must make payment of the purchase price of Series 2017C Bonds by 10:00 a.m.
+(Boston, Massachusetts time) on June 28, 2017 in immediately available funds in Boston, Massachusetts.

-There will also be furnished the usual closing papers, including (a) a certificate signed by the Attorney General of the Commonwealth stating that no litigation of any kind is now pending or, to her knowledge, threatened seeking to restrain or enjoin the issuance or delivery of the Notes or the levy or collection of a material portion of the taxes or other revenues of the Commonwealth, or in any manner questioning the proceedings or authority under which the Notes are issued, or affecting the validity of the Notes, or contesting in any way the completeness, accuracy or fairness of the Preliminary Official Statement or Final Official Statement or contesting the title to the office of any official signing the Notes or the Final Official Statement; and (b) a certificate signed by the State Treasurer and the Secretary of Administration and Finance to the effect that, except for the initial offering prices or yields of the Notes on the inside cover page of the Final Official Statement and any other information concerning the reoffering of the Notes included therein at the request of the successful bidder(s) and the information in the Preliminary Official Statement and Final Official Statement under the heading "Book-Entry-Only System" and in any Appendix other than Appendix A, to the best of their respective knowledge and belief, the Preliminary Official Statement, as of the date of sale of the Notes, and the Final Official Statement, both as of the date of sale and the date of settlement of the Notes, did not contain any untrue statement of a material fact and did not omit to state a material fact necessary to make the statements made therein, in light of the circumstances under which they were made, not misleading.
+There will also be furnished the usual closing papers, including (a) a certificate signed by the Attorney General of the Commonwealth stating that no litigation of any kind is now pending or, to her knowledge, threatened seeking to restrain or enjoin the issuance or delivery of the Bonds or the levy or collection of a material portion of the taxes or other revenues of the Commonwealth, or in any manner questioning the proceedings or authority under which the Bonds are issued, or affecting the validity of the Bonds, or contesting in any way the completeness, accuracy or fairness of the Preliminary Official Statement or Final Official Statement or contesting the title to the office of any official signing the Bonds or the Final Official Statement; and (b) a certificate signed by the State Treasurer and the Secretary of Administration and Finance to the effect that, except for the initial offering prices or yields of the Bonds on the inside cover page of the Final Official Statement and any other information concerning the reoffering of the Bonds included therein at the request of the successful bidders and the information in the Preliminary Official Statement and Final Official Statement under the heading "Book-Entry-Only System," "Ratings," "Verification of Mathematical Computations" and in Appendix B and Appendix F, to the best of their respective knowledge and belief, the Preliminary Official Statement, as of the date of sale of the Bonds, and the Final Official Statement, both as of the date of sale and the date of settlement of the Bonds, did not contain any untrue statement of a material fact and did not omit to state a material fact necessary to make the statements made therein, in light of the circumstances under which they were made, not misleading.